camila-machado/ACE/README.rst

     ace.py <routine> <input_file> <op_mode> <input_var>

-With the up to three parameters are:
+Up to three inputs (described bellow) are supplied after calling ace.py.
+Their order does not matter.

 - <routine> (optional)
     The calculation you want to perform.
 Currently available values are: